feichao93/temme/readme.md

 ## Content

 The selectors in the curly brackets after normal CSS selector are called content.
 Content is used to capture text or html of a node.
-Content consists of several content-parts, seperated by semicolons.
+Content consists of several content-parts, separated by semicolons.
 Each content-part can be in one of the following forms:  [example][example-content]
 1. Capture.
 This will capture text/html of the node into the specified field;
 2. Assignment.
-It is like a conditional assignment, if temme find that a node safisties the normal CSS selector, then the assignment is executed;
+It is like a conditional assignment, if temme find that a node satisfies the normal CSS selector, then the assignment is executed;
 3. Content Function Call **(experimental)**.
 See below for more detail.

 ### Capture in Content
-`text`, `html` and `node` are special filters in content.
-One of the three is always used as the first filter in content capture.
-If not specified explicitly, `text` will be used. `text` gets the text content of the mathcing nodes; `html` gets the  inner HTML of the matching nodes; `node` gets the node itself, which is useful when temme-selector does not meet the requirements and we need to do manual capturing with cheerio APIs. [example][example-special-filters-in-content]
+`text`, `html`, `outerHTML` and `node` are special filters in content.
+One of these is always used as the first filter in content capture.
+If not specified explicitly, `text` will be used. `text` gets the text content of the matching nodes; `html` gets the inner HTML of the matching nodes; `outerHTML` gets the outer HTML of the matching nodes; `node` gets the node itself, which is useful when temme-selector does not meet the requirements and we need to call cheerio APIs manually. [example][example-special-filters-in-content]

 ### Content Functions (experimental)